 The Group's broad geographical and customer distribution limits the concentration of credit risk.
-Two customers accounted for more than 10% of the Group's sales during the year ended December 31, 2021 (Two customers accounted for more than 10% of the Group's sales during the year ended December 31, 2020 and during the year ended December 31, 2019).
+Two customers accounted for more than 10% of the Group's sales during the year ended December 31, 2022 (Two customers accounted for more than 10% of the Group's sales during the year ended December 31, 2020).